morpheuslord/passinfo.cmd/READme.md

  Not all the codes are copied 90% of codes are mine and I have borrowed some codes to make it more useful I have modified the BRUTEFORCE.cmd file I have added darkc0de.txt passlist and u can easily access it using teams.exe file in the setup folder thank u.
- Setup.Zip has my passinfo file with an brute force attacker developed by teambat passinfo-v2.14 even converts the chosen option into a txt file and add ur own password default password is 123456 enjoy and have fun.
+ Setup.Zip has my passinfo file with an brute force attacker developed by teambat U can use the BRUTEFORCE.zip file to use the upgereded file of the bruteforcer passinfo-v2.14 even converts the chosen option into a txt file and add ur own password default password is 123456 enjoy and have fun.
  ********************************************************************************************************************************************************